Originally adopted February 2011. Current version adopted November 2021. Next review, November 2024.

 - Pre-overdue (optional) :: sent up to 5 days prior to due date :: notification via email

-- Overdue :: 8 days after due date :: notification via email or postal mail
+- Overdue :: 8 days after due date :: notification via email

 - Long overdue :: 30 days after due date :: notification via email or postal mail